birnstiel/erc_template/README.md

 # ERC Starting Grant Template
 *by Tilman Birnstiel*

-This repository contains a template for an [ERC starting grant](http://erc.europa.eu/starting-grants) proposal, based on the 2015 call for proposals.
+This repository contains my own personal template for an [ERC starting grant](http://erc.europa.eu/starting-grants) proposal, based on the 2015 call for proposals.
 Included are:

 - the template `tex`-files for Part B1 and Part B2 of the proposal including some auxiliary files (bibliography files, header, ...).
 - the template commitment letter for the host institution.